Welcome to Middle School

 Science 7

-Science 7 uses a thematic approach to learning the skills of science and being a scientist.
-The thematic units are developed using the Next Generation Science Standards (NGSS) and explore life science (stimulus-response, body systems, biomolecules & nutrition, photosynthesis-cellular respiration matter cycle), physics (waves: sound & light), astronomy, and geology.
-NGSS focuses on delivering these concepts through scientific practices.
-As such, in Science 7, students ask their own questions and learn the process of scientific investigation.
+The Middle School follows the Next Generation Science Standards (NGSS).
+In Middle School at ASM, we embrace that science is more than a collection of scientific facts; it is also a set of skills that help us question, discover, innovate, and refine our knowledge of the universe.
+Learning science is a process where we build skills and understandings over time.
+We value the “doing” of science: carrying out lab investigations, analyzing data, engineering design challenges, researching, and hosting exhibitions where we can communicate to the public our scientific discoveries and understandings.
+Science 7 uses a thematic approach to learning the skills of science and being a scientist; we explore life science (stimulus-response, body systems, biomolecules & nutrition, photosynthesis-cellular respiration matter cycle), physics (waves: sound & light), astronomy, and geology.
+In Science 7, students ask their questions and learn the process of scientific investigation.
 They learn how to write claim-evidence-reasoning including analyzing data, critiquing methods to collect this data, and how to use models to show understanding.
-During the year they complete a variety of student-led scientific investigations (experiments and engineering projects).
+During the year they complete a variety of student-led scientific investigations: experiments, engineering projects, and research assignments.

 Primary Resources: Various